 The reason why degenerate four-wave mixing with counterrotating pump waves leads to vector phase conjugation can be understood in terms of the conservation of linear and angular momentum.
 As just described, phase conjugation can be visualized as a process in which one photon from each pump wave is annihilated and a signal and conjugate photon are simultaneously created.
-Since the pump waves are counterpropagating and counterrotating, the total linear and angular momenta of the two input photons must vanish.
-Then conservation of linear and angular momentum requires that the conjugate wave must be emitted in a direction opposite to the direction of propagation of the signal wave and that its polarization vector must rotate in a sense opposite to that of the signal wave.
+Since the pump waves are counterpropagating and counterrotating, the total linear and angular momentum requires that the conjugate wave must be emitted in a direction opposite to the direction of propagation of the signal wave and that its polarization vector must rotate in a sense opposite to that of the signal wave.

-7.3.
-Optical Bistability and Optical Switching
+7.3 Optical Bistability and Optical Switching

 Certain nonlinear optical systems can possess more than one output state for a given input state.
 The term optical bistability refers to the situation in which two different output intensities are possible for a given input intensity, and the more general term optical multistability is used to describe the circumstance in which two or more stable output states are possible.
-Interest in optical bistability stems from its potential usefulness as a switch for use in optical communication and in optical computing.
+Interest in optical bistability stems from its potential usefulness as a memory element or a switch for use in optical communication and in optical computing.

 Optical bistability was first described theoretically and observed experimentally using an absorptive nonlinearity by Szöke et al. (1969).
-Optical bistability was observed experimentally for the case of a refractive nonlinearity (real $\chi^{(3)}$) by Gibbs et al. (1976).
+Optical bistability was observed experimentally for the case of a refractive nonlinearity (real $\chi^{(3)}$ ) by Gibbs et al. (1976).
 The bistable optical device described in these works consists of a nonlinear medium placed inside of a Fabry-Perot resonator.
 Such a device is illustrated schematically in Fig. 7.3.1.
-Here A_1 denotes the field amplitude of the incident wave, A_1' denotes that of the reflected wave, A_2 and A_2' denote the amplitudes of the forward- and backward-going waves within the interferometer, and A_3 denotes the amplitude of the transmitted wave.
-The cavity mirrors are assumed to be identical and lossless, with amplitude reflectance ρ and transmittance τ that are related to the intensity reflectance R and transmittance T through
+Here $A_1$ denotes the field amplitude of the incident wave, $A'1$ denotes that of the reflected wave, $A_2$ and $A'2$ denote the amplitudes of the forward- and backward-going waves within the interferometer, and $A_3$ denotes the amplitude of the transmitted wave.
+The cavity mirrors are assumed to be identical and lossless, with amplitude reflectance $\rho$ and transmittance $\tau$ that are related to the intensity reflectance R and transmittance T through